"What does it profit a man to gain the whole world and forfeit his soul?"

 The Mercenary's Imbalance

 He uses skill without purpose and discipline without loyalty.
-He cannot tolerate serving something greater than himself.
+He cannot serve something greater than himself.

 - Disloyalty: No allegiance beyond his own interests